 We had plenty of toys with us, including dozens of scanning radios, all searching through the military bands looking for that nugget of information that would put in the right place at the right time to see something that mere civilians aren't supposed to know about.
 We also had night vision gear, video and still camera gear and recorders going on all the scanning gear.
 This loose-knit group of tech-savy radio-nerds worked like a mini COMINT unit.
 There was hardly anything flying in south-central New Mexico that we didn't know about.

 On day 2 "Mark" joined us.
 He called in on the radio channel and camped right next to us.
 Our group watched the skies, went to dinners together and basically bullshitted.
-Although no one knew who Mark was (except for what I knew) but he fit right into our group.
+Although no one knew who Mark was (except for what I knew) he fit right into our group.
 He was a good listener and funny.
-He had some great stories, asked a lot of questions and bought a lot of beer.
-He was older than all of us ( I guessed in his early to mid 60s) but still in shape enough to keep up with us as we hiked up mountains and trails to look into the White Sands Missile Range.
+He had some great stories, asked a lot of questions and bought us a lot of beer.
+He was a good 25 years older than all of us ( I guessed in his early to mid 60s) but still in shape enough to keep up with us as we hiked up mountains and trails to look into the White Sands Missile Range.

-One day we decided to hike up Rose Peak to see if we could watch aircraft bombing the Red Rio range, located on the north side of the White Sands Missile Range.
+Rose Peak to see if we could watch aircraft bombing the Red Rio range, located on the north side of the White Sands Missile Range.
 It was a strenuous hike (even for some of the younger guys) but the view was pretty amazing.
 There were also these "stations of the cross" along the trail that went up Rose Mountain.
-They were little shrines adorned with intricate silver and turquois crosses, left there by the Penitentes who lived and worshipped in the area.
+They were little shrines adorned with intricate silver and turquois crosses, left there by the

 Although it was tempting to want to take one of the crosses as a souvenir, none of us did out of respect and knowing they hiked this mountain every year at Easter to actually crucify one of their own.

-Read more about them HERE.
+Read more about them

 Anyway, once we got to the top Mark pointed out the Trinity Site, where the first atomic bomb was detonated.